 A non concessional contribution is made by a member to their Superannuation Fund from after-tax monies.
 The contribution is not taxed in the Superannuation Fund.

-Members over the age of 65 will need to satisfy the work test before they can contribute either, non concessional or concessional contributions.
+From 1 July 2020 the age requirement to meet the work test was increased from 65 to 67.
+Members over the age of 67 will now need to satisfy the work test before they can contribute either, concessional or non concessional contributions.
 The work test involves the completion of 40 hours worked in any 30 consecutive days.

 End of Financial Year Tips

 If there is scope to make further contributions, take the necessary steps before you top up your contributions;

 - Identify the type of contributions available to you

 - Confirm the amount of contributions already made